 While this diet is safe for healthy people, please consult your doctor before transitioning to any diet.
 I am not a medical professional, I am only sharing my experience with following this keto lifestyle.

 So, there you have it.
-There’s the basic introduction of the ketogenic diet, Aka Keto.
+There’s the basic introduction of the ketogenic diet.
+And a keto food list.

 This has been my transition so far, but like I mentioned in the beginning, I’ve only been following with keto for 7 weeks.
-If you would like to follow along, please be sure to subscribe to my list!
 I will post updates, more information on keto, and include occasional recipes.